-Special conditions apply to your policy when your house is being used for different purposes.
+Special conditions apply to your policy when the house at the property's address is being used for different purposes.
 You must comply with all the following conditions before we can accept any claims.

 Unoccupied property

 You must tell us immediately if you think your house is going to be unoccupied for more than 60 days.